jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 - The project was inspired by my summer trip to Tokyo Disneyland.
 Researching guides on youtube there was a huge number of Youtubers, people on reddit, twitter and other forms of media claiming Tokyo Disney Resort specifically Tokyo Disney Sea was the best Disney park.
 The park that would make Walt Disney proud.

-- The business use of doing NLP for both Disney resorts would be help Imagineers come up with new decorative themes for the park during seasonal events.
+- The business use of doing NLP for both Disney resorts would be to help Imagineers come up with new decorative themes for the park during seasonal events.
 By seeing trends of what people liked and disliked it can help relay information to Disney's business partners of what worked and didn't work.

 - So what is an Imagineer you might ask?